cucumber/docs/content/configuration.md

 {{% /block %}}

 ## Configuration
-You can configure how Cucumber will run your features.
+You can configure how Cucumber will run features.
 Configuration options can be passed to on the command-line.